Cyber-Caliphate16/corona-runer/README.md

-# The corona-runer game is extracted from chrome😜
+The corona-runer game is extracted from chrome🪄